theno/fabsetup/README.md

 # fabsetup

-Set up and maintain on a local or remote (Ubuntu) linux system.
+Fabric tasks in order to set up and maintain things on a local or remote (Ubuntu) linux system.

 ## Installation